microsoft/PowerApps-Samples/cds/orgsvc/C#/InstallOrRemove/README.md

+---
+languages:
+- csharp
+products:
+- dotnet
+- powerapps
+page_type: sample
+description: "This sample shows how to install or uninstall the sample data for an organization by using the InstallSampleDataRequest message in Common Data Service.
+[SOAP]"
+---

 # Install or remove sample data

 This sample shows how to install or uninstall the sample data for an organization by using the [InstallSampleDataRequest](https://docs.microsoft.com/en-us/dotnet/api/microsoft.crm.sdk.messages.installsampledatarequest?view=dynamics-general-ce-9) message.